nickgerace/gfold/README.md

 If you would like an example on how to build from source, refer to the [manual install](./docs/MANUAL_INSTALL.md) guide.

+### Deprecated: Homebrew Tap (macOS only)

+The [tap located at nickgerace/homebrew-nickgerace](https://github.com/nickgerace/homebrew-nickgerace/blob/main/Formula/gfold.rb) has been deprecated.
+Please use the aforementioned core Homebrew package instead.

 ### Preferred Installation Method Not Listed?

 Please [file an issue](https://github.com/nickgerace/gfold/issues/new)!